-Building trust is vital to developing and maintaining strong relationships.
+Building trust is vital to developing and maintaining strong relationships within the workplace.
 It's also an essential component of a high-functioning team.

 "Trust lies at the heart of a functioning, cohesive team.
 Without it, teamwork is all but impossible." - Patrick Lencioni, author of The Five Dysfunctions of a Team

-Understanding the Value in Developing Trust Within Your Team
+Understanding The Value Of Developing Trust Within Your Team

-Most would agree that you must get to know anyone before you can build trust with anyone, you have to get to know them.
-It's vital to connect personally with those you work with since these people are a significant part of your life.
+Most would agree that you must get to know anyone before you can build trust with them.
+Connecting personally with those you work with is vital since co-workers are a significant part of your life.
 Essentially, they are your work family!
 As in all families, there are people we enjoy being around and those we don't.
-Nevertheless, the people around us don't have to be our best friends, but we do have to work together for the greater good of the team and organization.
+Nevertheless, the people within our workplace don't have to be our best friends; however, we do have to work together for the greater good of the team and organization.

 Team members who don't invest time to develop a foundational understanding of their role and those they work with may feel detached and struggle to succeed.
-The disconnect will affect the team's performance and lead to "a lack of chemistry" between colleagues.
+The disconnect will affect the team's performance, leading to "a lack of chemistry" between colleagues.
 To avoid this, it is paramount to focus on building trusting relationships to strengthen team dynamics.

 Building Trust Is Essential To Relationship Management

 Team members should never feel the need to protect themselves from each other.
 According to Patrick Lencioni, when team members cannot develop trust, it leads to a great deal of wasted time and energy.
 When working with teams in the workplace, it is evident that interpersonal relationship issues are roadblocks to both synergy and productivity.
 The good news is there are numerous ways to build trusting relationships.